sagy101/TV-Tracker/README.md

     - Runtime in minutes
   - Quick watch status toggle
   - Configurable filters and pagination
+  - Mark episodes as watched/unwatched by clicking the checkbox
+  - Filter episodes using the watch status toggle
+  - Track your watching progress and time spent

 ### Show Search & Import
 ![Show Search](ReadmeScreenshots/search.png)